specify/specify7/README.md

 Specify 7’s architecture supports collaborative digitization projects and remote hosting of specimen databases.
 Without the need for a local area or campus network to connect to the MySQL data server, Specify 7 gives you and your collaborators access to a shared specimen database through any web browser.
-Finding it chllenging to obtain IT support to maintain a local secure database server?
+Finding it challenging to obtain IT support to maintain a local secure database server?
 With the Specify 7 server software supported on generic Linux servers, museums can utilize a server hosting service to provide support for the technical complexities of systems administration, security management, and backing-up.
 Want to create a joint